pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 we are regarding access to knowledge, we need to look at the economics of each era to understand the motivations for publication.
-To start with, I'm looking from the perspective of the publication of knowledge in Europe during [the middle ages](#sec:the-middle-ages) and [the early modern period](#sec:the-early-modern-period), two transitionary times that have led us to where we are today.
+To start with, I'm looking from the perspective of the publication of knowledge in Europe during [the middle ages] and [the early modern period], two transitionary times that have led us to where we are today.
 My goal is not to provide a comprehensive history of open access or research publication, but only to provide context for understanding our business and design approach as we work to solve the problem of [access to knowledge][mission].

 ## The Middle Ages

-The Middle Ages (<span class="oldstyle">5</span>th to <span class="oldstyle">15</span>th centuries) was a period of great intellectual activity.
+The Middle Ages ([5]{.oldstyle}th to [15]{.oldstyle}th centuries) was a period of great intellectual activity.

 People were generally more stuck in on place.
 Feudal law often required that occupations be hereditary.
 Did they research?
 I imagine so.
 I think that it has